-In this paper, we use Clifford (geometric) algebra $\cl_{2,0}$ to find the 2D orbit of Hydrogen electron under a Coulomb force and a perturbing circularly polarized electric field of light at angular frequency~$\omega$, which is turned on at time $t = 0$ via a unit step switch.
+Our original paper with the same title was published in ArXiv (2024)\cite{SugonBennettMcNamara2024}: \begin{quote} In this paper, we use Clifford algebra $\cl_{2,0}$ to find the 2D orbit of Hydrogen electron under a Coulomb force and a perturbing circularly polarized electric field of light at angular frequency~$\omega$, which is turned on at time $t = 0$ via a unit step switch.